Saiyami Kher To Star In Director Neeraj Pandey's Next Film | Glamsham

-Neeraj Pandey handpicked Saiyami for the pivotal role following her outstanding performance in ‘Ghoomer’.
-Their successful partnership in the hit series ‘Special Ops’ has paved the way for their reunion in the upcoming season.
+Director Neeraj Pandey, handpicked Saiyami Kher for the pivotal role following her outstanding performance in ‘Ghoomer’.
+Their successful partnership in the hit series ‘Special Ops’ has paved the way for their reunion in the upcoming season, creating heightened anticipation among fans.

 Saiyami made her 2015 in debut with Telugu film Rey and appeared in Rakesh Omprakash Mehra’s Punjabi folklore Mirza Sahiban based Hindi film ‘Mirzya’.